Theoretical quantum optics (Hammerer group)

-The research group, located at the institute for quantum optics, investigates the properties of ultra cold atomic and molecular gases.
+The research group is located at the institute for quantum optics and investigates the properties of ultra cold atomic and molecular gases.
 Thereby the focus lies on the analysis and realization of dipolar complex quantum many body systems in quantum gases of ultra cold polar molecules.

 Quantum information theory (Werner group)

 From the very beginnings of the field, the group is involved with quantum information theory, working on the fundamental conceptual and mathematical fundations of quantum theory.